kirandash/django/kirans_pizza_ws/readme.md

 ### 2.5 Assign Template to Page
 1. Refresh http://127.0.0.1:8000/en/?edit
 2. Page ---> Templates ---> Home.
 Click on Home to apply home template to home page.
-3. Click on Structure icon on top right corner to see the two new content areas.
+3. Click on Structure icon on top right corner to see the two new content areas in structure view.
     - Daily_Specials
     - Menus
 4. Add Text plugin to Daily_Specials content area.